Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Analytic expressions for the Bayes factors and connections with frequentist statistics

-where \begin{enumerate} \item For the ES model, $w_s = {\rm se}(\hat{b}_s)^{-1} \approx \sqrt{2n_s f_s (1-f_s)}$, \item For the EE model, $w_s = {\rm se}(\hat{\beta}_s)^{-1} \approx \hat{\sigma}_s^{-1} \sqrt{2n_s f_s (1-f_s)}$, \end{enumerate} and $f_s$ denotes the allele frequency of the target SNP in subgroup $s$ (with the approximations coming from an assumption of Hardy--Weinberg equilibrium in each subgroup).
-We note in passing that these representations give some insight into the main practical difference between the ES and EE models for testing: the EE model gives greater weight to studies with small residual error variance.
-Note also that the $T_s$ values are the same for both EE and ES models, and independent of measurement scale, but $\sigma_s$ depends on measurement scale, so $\tes$ is robust to studies using different measurement scales (or different transformations of the phenotypes) but $\tee$ is not.
-In addition, these representations clarify the connection between these statistics and the methods used in the meta-analysis software METAL (\cite{Willer2010}).
-Specifically, METAL implements tests using the weighted statistic (\ref{weighted.Zscores.eqn}) with two different weighting schemes, one corresponding to the EE model weights above, and the other with the weights equal to $\sqrt{n_s}$.
+where, \begin{enumerate}[2.] \item[1.]
+For the ES model, $w_s = \operatorname{se}(\hat{b}_s)^{-1} \approx \sqrt {2n_s f_s (1-f_s)}$, \item[2.]
+For the EE model, $w_s = \operatorname{se}(\hat{\beta}_s)^{-1} \approx \hat{\sigma}_s^{-1} \sqrt{2n_s f_s (1-f_s)}$, \end{enumerate} and $f_s$ denotes the allele frequency of the target SNP in subgroup $s$.
+(The approximations come from assuming Hardy--Weinberg equilibrium in each subgroup.)
+These representations clarify a key practical difference between the ES and EE models: EE upweights studies with small residual error variance.
+Note also that $T_s$ is the same for both EE and ES, and independent of measurement scale, but $\sigma_s$ depends on measurement scale, so $\mathcal{T}_{\mathrm {ES}}$ is robust to studies using different measurement scales (or different transformations of the phenotypes) but $\mathcal {T}_{\mathrm{EE}}$ is not.
+In addition, these representations clarify the connection between these statistics and the methods used in the meta-analysis software METAL [\citet{Willer2010}].
+Specifically, METAL implements tests using the weighted statistic (\ref {weightedZscoreseqn}) with two different weighting schemes, one corresponding to the EE model weights above and the other with the weights equal to $\sqrt{n_s}$.
 This latter scheme corresponds to the ES model only if $f_s$ is equal across studies.
-(Where $f_s$ varies across studies the weighting in the ES model seems, to us, preferable to the METAL scheme since, intuitively, studies with small $f_s(1-f_s)$ provide less information.)
+[Where $f_s$ varies across studies the weighting in the ES model seems, to us, preferable to the METAL scheme since studies with small $f_s(1-f_s)$ provide less information.]